 The S Corporation cannot efficiently allocate income or losses to particular shareholders.
 Stock ownership governs the allocation of income and loss.
 Also, the accumulated adjustment account can be inconvenient to maintain, requiring input from an accounting professional.

 Deciding a business type for your business is never easy.
 It is always advisable to familiarize yourself with the procedure of company formation.
-But in the end, the informed decision should be made in consultation with the legal counsel or attorneys who are specialized in corporate law.
+However, in the end, an informed decision should be made in consultation with the legal counsel or attorneys who are specialized in corporate law.